Cuppixx/using-grapheneos.io/README.md

 ## 🤝 Contributing

 <div align="justify">
 Found a typo?
 Have a suggestion?
 Feel free to open an issue or submit a pull request.
-This is a personal guide, but I'm happy to incorporate helpful feedback.<br><br>
+This is a personal guide, but I'm happy to incorporate most feedback.<br><br>
 </div>

 **See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.**